 2. Implementation of State Standards: Implementation of California’s academic standards, including the Common Core State Standards in English language arts and math, Next Generation Science Standards, English language development, history-social science, visual and performing arts, health education, and physical education standards.

 3. Parental Involvement: Parent involvement and participation, so the local community is engaged in the decision-making process and the educational programs of students.

-4. Student Achievement: Improving student achievement and outcomes along multiple measures, including test scores, English proficiency and college and career preparedness.
+4. Pupil Achievement: Improving student achievement and outcomes along multiple measures, including test scores, English proficiency and college and career preparedness.

-5. Student Engagement: Supporting student engagement, including whether students attend school or are chronically absent.
+5. Pupil Engagement: Supporting student engagement, including whether students attend school or are chronically absent.

 6. School Climate: Highlighting school climate and connectedness through a variety of factors, such as suspension and expulsion rates and other locally identified means.